rapidfish/personnummer/README.md

 ## Open Source Java API to handle Swedish "Personnummer" (personal identity number)

-* API to extract information from Swedish personnummer.
+* API to extract information from Swedish personnummer. *

-*project originally initiated by Oskar Bergstrom as a project on bitbucket 2015-09-27.*
+* project originally initiated by Oskar Bergstrom as a project on bitbucket 2015-09-27.*

-*This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt)*
+* This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt )*

 ##Example code (1)...
-Same personnummer can be written in four different ways (lengths), still representing same person.
+Same personnummer can be written in four different ways (lengths), however it still represents the same Personnummer.

 ```
 Optional<Personnummer> pnrOpt = Personnummer.parse("4604300014");